Naxus28/js-oop-snake-game/README.md

 3. Provide users with directions on how to play the game (how to start a game, goals, rules, etc).

-4. Implement a nicer "game over" UI (as opposed to an alert box).
+4. Implement a nicer "game over" UI (as opposed to the alert box).

 5. Improve the look of the snake (make it look more like a real snake).